rust-lang/book/src/ch07-00-modules.md

 # Modules

-When we write a program in Rust, your code starts off living in `main`.
-But as your code grows, you eventually move functionality out into functions, both for re-use, and for nicer organization.
+When you write a program in Rust, your code might start off living solely in the `main` function.
+As your code grows, you eventually move functionality out into functions, both for re-use and for nicer organization.
 By splitting your code up into smaller chunks, each chunk is easier to understand on its own.
-So what happens when we start having too many functions?
+So what happens when you start having too many functions?
 Rust has a module system that tackles both of these problems.
-In the same way that we extract some lines of code into a function, we can extract some functions (and other things too) into different modules.
+In the same way that you extract some lines of code into a function, you can extract some functions (and other things too) into different modules.
 A *module* is a namespace that contains definitions of functions or types, and those definitions can be visible outside their module or not.
 Here's an overview of how the bits fit together:

 * `mod` declares a new module.
 * Everything starts off as private, but the `pub` keyword makes it public.